astronus5/8thAxisPublic/README.md

 3. What circumstances was your character in at the time in detail

-4. Please post images of the bug and your invetory if applicable and capable
+4. Please post images of the bug and your inventory if applicable and capable